DannyQuintana/ClassRoster/README.md

 C++

 ## App Description
-This is an assignment for a univeristy course.
+This is an assignment for am univeristy course.
 Course prompt and objectives.

 """